Types of feedback

 Video Scenarios: Ineffective and Effective Feedback

 These four scenarios explore the impact of communication skills on feedback to a student on placement.
-In scenario 1 the clinical educator tells the student his view of the session.
+In scenario 1 the student supervisor provides the student with his view of the session.
 The feedback is clear and specific but not constructive.
-The clinical educator does not acknowledge what the student has done well.
-He doesn't use positive body language and fails to interpret the student's body language while giving feedback.
+The student supervisor does not acknowledge what the student has done well.
+He does not use positive body language and fails to interpret the student's body language while giving feedback.

-In scenario 2 the clinical educator's message is not clear and the student is left wondering what was the point of the feedback.
+In scenario 2 the student supervisors message is not clear and the student is left wondering what was the point of the feedback.

-In the final scenario the clinical educator has excellent communication skills and the feedback session goes well.
-The process is a facilitated discussion where the student is engaged and reflects on her performance.
+In the final scenario the student supervior has well-developed and effective communication skills.
+The feedback process facilitated a discussion where the student is engaged and reflects on her performance.

 eLearning and resources for providing feedback